UniversityOfPlymouthComputing/SoftwareEngineering/docs/level4/variables_and_arithmetic.md

 	year = year + 1;
 ```

 However, the result was `-32768`.
 You might have wondered why this is?
 This is known as a numerical *overflow*.
-Not an error as such, but a practical reality of using integers on a computer.
+Not an error as such, but a practical reality of using integer arithmetic on a computer.

 > The **datatype** of `year` is `short`, which on this compiler is a 16-bit value.
-The maximum value of short is `32767`
+The maximum value of short is `32767`.
+If add 1 to this, it will "wrap around" to the most negative value (`-32768`).

 This is discussed more in the next section.